cloudera/hue/docs/docs-site/content/developer/development/_index.md

 ### Dependencies

-* The OS specific install instructions are listed in the [install guide](/administrator/installation/dependencies/)
+* The OS specific packages are listed in the [install guide](/administrator/installation/dependencies/)
 * Python 3.6+ and Django 3 (or Python 2.7 with Django 1.11)
 * Vue.js 3
 * Node.js ([14.0+](https://deb.nodesource.com/setup_10.x))